 Dispatches in Exile

-The VII Academy has partnered with the International Organization for Migration (IOM) to mitigate this fragmented and distorted narrative by providing migrants in Bosnia and Herzegovina with basic media training and a portal through which to publish their own reports and tell their own stories.
+The VII Foundation has partnered with the International Organization for Migration (IOM) to mitigate this fragmented and distorted narrative by providing migrants in Bosnia and Herzegovina with basic media training and a portal through which to publish their own reports and tell their own stories.

-Over the next twelve months, VII Academy trainers together with the IOM, Bosnia and Herzegovina, will teach the basic principles of journalism and media production including photography, time-based media, ethics and narrative storytelling to a group of about 60 men and women from Asia, Africa, and the Middle East currently residing in Temporary Reception Centres in Bosnia and Herzegovina.
+Over the next twelve months, The VII Foundation trainers together with the IOM, Bosnia and Herzegovina, will teach the basic principles of journalism and media production including photography, time-based media, ethics and narrative storytelling to a group of about 60 men and women from Asia, Africa, and the Middle East currently residing in Temporary Reception Centres in Bosnia and Herzegovina.
 Participants will produce reports and stories that give insight into their fragile and tenuous lives.
 These stories will be published on a dedicated online media portal.

 The IOM of Bosnia and Herzegovina writes: “Too often it happens that the voice of migrants is not heard or persons are not given the chance to express their feelings, desires and hopes.